Lithium nitride: Structure and properties

 Lithium nitride shows ionic conductivity for Li+, with a value of c.
 2×10^{−4} Ω^{−1}cm^{−1}, and an (intracrystal) activation energy of c.
 0.26 eV (c.
 24 kJ/mol).
-Hydrogen doping increases conductivity, whilst doping with metal ions (Al, Cu, Mg) reduces it.
+Hydrogen doping increases conductivity and doping with metal ions (Al, Cu, Mg) reduces it.
 The activation energy for lithium transfer across lithium nitride crystals (intercrystalline) has been determined to be higher, at c.
 68.5 kJ/mol.
 The alpha form is a semiconductor with band gap of c.
 2.1 eV.

 Reactions

 Reacting lithium nitride with carbon dioxide results in amorphous carbon nitride (C3N4), a semiconductor, and lithium cyanamide (Li2CN2), a precursor to fertilizers, in an exothermic reaction.

 Under hydrogen at around 200°C, Li_{3}N will react to form lithium amide.